 - A better environment

-... and you and frogs and hummingbirds could live longer in a more just, sufficiently diversified, more beautiful world.
+... and, you and whales, and the frogs and the hummingbirds... could live longer in a more just, sufficiently diversified, balance, more beautiful world.